avenirs-esr/dev-doc/pages/code-frameworks-tools/code-frameworks-tools.markdown

 maven=3.9.8  # Ajoute apres
 ```

-Switching to the required version cann be automatised :
+Switching to the required version can be automatised :
 ```
 cat $HOME/.sdkman/etc/config
 sdkman_auto_env=true